Nemo97-76/admin-dashboard/README.markdown

 # Admin Dashboard

 ## Overview
-The **Admin Dashboard** is a web application designed to provide an intuitive interface for managing and visualizing administrative tasks, user data, or system metrics.
-This project aims to simplify administrative workflows with a clean, responsive, and user-friendly design.
+The **Admin Dashboard** is designed to provide an user-friendly interface for managing administrative tasks, user data, or system metrics.
+This project aims to simplify administrative workflows with a clean, responsive and design.

 ## Features
 - **Dashboard Overview**: Displays key metrics and insights in a concise and visually appealing format.